Economic equilibrium: Example: monopolist equilibrium

 In a monopoly, marginal revenue (MR) equals marginal cost (MC).
 The equilibrium quantity is obtained from where MR and MC intersect and the equilibrium price can be found on the demand curve where MR = MC.
 Property P1 is not satisfied because the amount demand and the amount supplied at the equilibrium price are not equal.
 Property P2 is not satisfied.
-Because the monopolist's profit-maximizing quantity is different from the socially-maximizing quantity, consumer's have an incentive to demand more at the equilibrium price.
+Because the monopolist's profit-maximizing quantity is different from the socially-maximizing quantity, consumers have an incentive to demand more at the equilibrium price.
 However, at the market price, monopolists maximize their profits so they have no incentive to change their price.
 Therefore, agents on the demand side have an incentive to alter their actions while the agents on the supply side do not have any incentive to alter their actions.

 In order to determine if Property P3 is satisfied, the same situations used to determine P3 in a competitive equilibrium can be used.
 When there is an excess in supply, monopolists will realize that the equilibrium is not at the profit-maximizing quantity and will put upward pressure on the price to make it return to equilibrium.
 This is the same case when the price is above the equilibrium and the shortage in supply leads the monopolist to decrease the supply to return to the profit-maximizing quantity.
 Therefore the equilibrium is the result of stability.